Cyprus Visas and Residency Permits Guide (2026) | CyExpats.com

 1. For EU Citizens: The "Yellow Slip" (MEU1)

-This is a straightforward registration process for EU, EEA, and Swiss nationals.
-You must apply at your local district's Immigration Unit within four months of arrival.
-You'll need your passport/ID, a stamped rental agreement, proof of your status (e.g., employment contract for workers, or proof of sufficient funds and health insurance for those not working), and a fee of €20.
-The permit itself does not expire.
+This is a registration certificate for EU, EEA, and Swiss nationals.
+You must apply at your local district's Immigration Unit (Aliens and Immigration Branch) within four months of arrival.

 2. For Non-EU Visitors: The "Pink Slip" (Temporary Residence)